Jorge Otero-Pailos: Academic career

+In 2023, he authored Historic Preservation Theory: Readings from the 18th to the 21st Century the first English-language anthology of historic preservation theory with an international perspective.

 Collaborations with architects

+Restoration of the former U.S. Embassy, Oslo, Norway

+Jorge Otero-Pailos has been a leading advocate for the preservation of U.S. modernist embassies, emphasizing their architectural and cultural significance.
+Notably, he collaborated with Oslo-based preservation architect Erik Langdalen on the restoration of the former U.S. Embassy in Oslo, originally designed by Eero Saarinen in 1959.
+Their work involved developing a comprehensive preservation plan, restoring the original concrete facade, and guiding the project through the landmark commission review process.
+This project received several accolades, including the City of Oslo’s Architecture Prize (Oslo bys arkitekturpris), the Design Award of Excellence from Docomomo US, and the OMA Awards for Transformation Project of the Year.

-Masterplan for New Holland Island with WORK AC
+Masterplan for New Holland Island, St. Petersburg, Russia

 In 2013, Otero-Pailos was selected as Preservation Architect to work on New Holland Island, an 8-hectare site located the historic center of St. Petersburg, Russia.
 Otero-Pailos collaborated with Work Architecture Company, Master Planner and Design Architect.
 The client team was Dasha Zukhova and Roman Abramovitz.
 Otero-Pailos won the American Institute of Architects Merit Award (2013) for his contribution to this project.

 Artistic career

 Influences

 In an interview with M.I.T.
 Art Initiative, Otero-Pailos cites his father as a key figure in his artistic development.
 Otero-Pailos explains how his father would bring him along as "he would set up easels at the Prado Museum, copying paintings by Goya" and how "Trips to the Parthenon in Greece and Teotihuacan in Mexico cultivated a lifelong interest in architecture and its connection to art."
 Otero-Pailos credits Krzysztof Wodiczko, a Polish artist who works on architectural facades and monuments for making him realize that “Art can make monuments speak in a contemporary language.”
 Otero-Pailos further credits Leila W. Kinney, the Executive Director of Arts Initiatives and the Center for Art, Science & Technology, at M.I.T, for introducing him to sculptor Eva Hesse, whose work with latex became a major influence for Otero-Pailos.